chandra3145/metrics-board/README.md

 - **GET /config** → returns how many services are running
 - **GET /config/update?count=10** → update service count
 - **GET /metrics/stream** → SSE stream with live metrics

 ---

+## Small Note on Scalability

+If services grow to like 1000+, few things can help:
+- avoid sending all data every second, maybe send smaller chunks
+- don't render all cards at once on UI, use some list loading
+- charts should only load when user opens modal
+This project is simple so not doing all that now.

+(This is just a quick idea area, not fully detailed.)

+---